 A Punjabi (Gurmukhi) primer for native Hindi (Devanagari) speakers

 Most native Hindi speakers like me are familiar with Punjabi vocabulary through Punjabi music.
 Out of curiosity, I decided to spend some time learning Gurmukhi.
 I was a bit taken aback by the fact that most articles and videos were aimed at teaching Punjabi (Gurmukhi) to English speakers.
-However, it is much easier to map Punjabi (Gurmukhi) to Hindi (Devanagari) letters for a native Hindi speaker, as almost all Gurmukhi letters map really well to the Devanagari counterparts.
+However, it is much easier to map Punjabi (Gurmukhi) to Hindi (Devanagari) letters for a native Hindi speaker, as almost all Gurmukhi letters map really well to their Devanagari counterparts.
 Here are my notes.

 There are five vowels (